 is published during the Warring States Period of China (戰國時代), which spanned from around BC 450 to BC 221.

-"The world is for the public" is a bit vague but it carries the meaning that society as a whole belongs to everyone but not to a selected few.
+The phrase "The world is for the public (天下為公)" carries the meaning that society as a whole belongs to everyone but not to a selected few.
 Perhaps it maybe better understood here in Frank W. Price's translation on parts of

 "The Conveyance of Rites"